Jude the Obscure

-Jude the Obscure is a novel by Thomas Hardy, which began as a magazine serial in December 1894 and was first published in book form in 1895 (though the title page says 1896).
-It is Hardy's last completed novel.
+Jude the Obscure is a novel by Thomas Hardy which began as a magazine serial in December 1894 and was first published in book form in November 1895 (though the title page says 1896).
 The protagonist, Jude Fawley, is a working-class young man; he is a stonemason who dreams of becoming a scholar.
 The other main character is his cousin, Sue Bridehead, who is also his central love interest.
 The novel is concerned in particular with issues of class, education, religion, morality and marriage.
+It was Hardy's 14th and last published novel.

 Plot summary

 The novel tells the story of Jude Fawley, who lives in a village in southern England (part of Hardy's fictional county of Wessex).
 He yearns to be a scholar at "Christminster", a city modelled on Oxford.
 As a youth, Jude teaches himself Classical Greek and Latin in his spare time, while working first in his great-aunt's bakery, with the hope of entering university.
-But before he can try to do this the naïve Jude is seduced by Arabella Donn, a rather coarse, morally lax, and superficial local girl who traps him into marriage by pretending to be pregnant.
+But before he can try to do this, the naive Jude is seduced by Arabella Donn, a rather coarse, morally lax, and superficial local girl who traps him into marriage by pretending to be pregnant.
 The marriage is a failure, and Arabella leaves Jude and later emigrates to Australia, where she enters into a bigamous marriage.
-By this time, Jude has abandoned his classical studies.

 After Arabella leaves him, Jude moves to Christminster and supports himself as a mason while studying alone, hoping to be able to enter the university later.
 There, he meets and falls in love with his free-spirited cousin, Sue Bridehead.
-But, shortly after this, Jude introduces Sue to his former school teacher, Mr. Phillotson, whom she eventually is persuaded to marry, despite the fact that he is some twenty years her senior.
+But, shortly after this, Jude introduces Sue to his former schoolteacher, Mr. Phillotson, who helps train her to be a schoolteacher herself and persuades her to marry him, despite being some 20 years her senior.
 She soon regrets this, because, in addition to being in love with Jude, she is horrified by the notion of sex with her husband.
 Sue soon asks Phillotson for permission to leave him for Jude, which he grants, once he realizes how unwilling she is to fulfill what he believes are her marital duties to him.
 Because of this scandal—the fact that Phillotson willingly allows his wife to leave for another man—Phillotson has to give up his career as a schoolmaster.

 Sue and Jude spend some time living together without any sexual relationship.
-This is because of Sue's dislike both of sex and the institution of marriage.
+This is because of Sue's dislike for both sex and the institution of marriage.
 Soon after, Arabella reappears having fled her Australian husband, who managed a hotel in Sydney, and this complicates matters.
-Arabella and Jude divorce and she legally marries her bigamous husband, and Sue also is divorced.
+Arabella and Jude divorce and she legally marries her bigamous husband, while Sue gets a divorce from Phillotson.
 However, following this, Arabella reveals that she had a child of Jude's, eight months after they separated, and subsequently sends this child to his father.
-He is named Jude and nicknamed "Little Father Time" because of his intense seriousness and lack of humor.
+He is named Jude and nicknamed "Little Father Time" because of his intense seriousness.